MHBalsmeier/GAME_archived/README.md

 ### Build and install

 In the shell scripts controlling the build process (residing in the directory build\_scripts) change the variable aim\_dir to a place of your choice, then run the scripts.
 The files with the suffix \_dev are meant to install to a location where new versions can be tested.
-You also need to install the run configs in order to have the run scripts of the model where they belong.
+You also need to install the run scripts in order to have the run scripts of the model where they belong.
 Install the plotting routines if you want to make use of them.

 ## Fundamental literature